Patagonian Channels

 We organize various activities throughout your stay such as hiking and fishing.
 If you have specific requests (e.g. organization of shipping, access to places requiring special authorizations) the Karukinka association can also support you in carrying out these projects, whether at the logistical or administrative levels and with the Chilean and/or Argentinian local authorities.

-Aboard the comfortable Milagro sailboat, you can access places steeped in history and breathtaking, in small groups and where no large boat can access.
+Aboard the comfortable Milagro sailboat, we can access places steeped in history and breathtaking, in small groups and where no large boat can access.
 This exploration experience is completed by meetings, the discovery of certain ancestral Yagan techniques (fishing, basketry, etc.) and the tasting, depending on the season, of what local resources offer (giant sea spiders, berries: calafates, michay and chauras).

 Friendly and committed courses

-With us you will observe whales, seals, southern dolphins and Andean condors, evolve in the wake of the Yagan and explorers of yesterday and today, and taste local flavors while admiring the countless facets of the Patagonian canals .
+Together we will observe whales, seals, southern dolphins and Andean condors, evolve in the wake of the Yagan and explorers of yesterday and today, and taste local flavors while admiring the countless facets of the Patagonian canals .
 All this while financing the committed projects of our association, in favor of local indigenous populations.